aldatsa/Tablify-Your-Image/README.md

 -----

 ```
-usage: python TablifyYourImage.py [-h] [-v] [-s] [-x WIDTH] [-y HEIGHT] [-i INPUT] [-o OUTPUT]
+usage: TablifyYourImage.py [-h] [-v] [-s] [-x WIDTH] [-y HEIGHT] [-o OUTPUT] [-d ID] input

+positional arguments:
+    input                 the path to the file that you want to tablify

 optional arguments:
     -h, --help                  show this help message and exit
     -v, --version               print the version number and exit
-    -s, --stdout                    print the table to the standard output
+    -s, --stdout                print the html to the standard output
     -x WIDTH, --width WIDTH     the width of each td in pixels (default = 1)
     -y HEIGHT, --height HEIGHT  the height of each td in pixels (default = 1)
-    -i INPUT, --input INPUT         the path to the file that you want to tablify
     -o OUTPUT, --output OUTPUT  the path to the output file.
 If omitted, the name of
                                 the input file is used.
 It doesn't work when the
                                 --stdout option is specified.
     -d ID, --id ID              the id of the table
 ```

 License